 - Feedback Loop - A feedback loop is a mechanism that sends a signal back to Seguno that a subscriber marked your message as spam.
 We use this information to unsubscribe the contacts so they will stop marking your Newsletters as spam.

-- Optimized For Mobile - All of the sections in Seguno's email editor are optimized to be mobile-friendly by scaling or stacking the contents to fit on any screen size from your phone to your big screen.
+- Optimized For Mobile - All of Seguno's email editor sections are optimized to be mobile-friendly by scaling or stacking the contents to fit on any screen size from your phone to your big screen.
 The only time to worry about this is if you're using primarily image-based emails as text on images will be harder to read when the image is reduced for smaller screens.

 - One-Click Unsubscribe - Having a simple, timely unsubscribe method is not only the law, it is crucial to not getting blocked by receiving email boxes.
 All messages sent by Seguno include an unsubscribe button that automatically sets the contact to unsubscribed status for you.
 A contact unsubscribing is 100% better than them marking your email as spam.